yohannes4321/Spring-Boot-and-Spring-Data-JPA/README.md

-# Student Management REST API 🎓
+# Student Management REST API  Spring Boot

 This is a **Spring Boot** application that implements a RESTful API for managing student and school data, leveraging **Spring Data JPA** for robust and simplified data persistence.